merklejerk/flex-contract/README.md

 - `bytecode` Bytecode of the contract, used for deployment with `new()`.
 - `web3 (Web3)` Web3 instance used.
 - `abi` (Read-only) The ABI defining the contract.
-- `ensResolve(name: String): String` Resolve an ENS address to a real address.